drreynolds/smuhpc-workshop/source/session_7.rst

 In the following sections, we will work on importing these data files into either a Matlab or Python environment, and then some simple data analysis.
-For the remainder of this session, both Matlab and Python will be presented, though you may choose to specialize on only your preferred scripting environment.
+For the remainder of this session, both Matlab and Python will be presented, though you may choose to specialize in only your preferred interactive environment.